edl78/weed_training/readme.md

 - `metrics_iou_range` is an array to define iou range for metrics.
 - `confidence_threshold_save_img` defines at what threshold to draw bounding boxes on the images.

-### To interact with CVAT
+### To populate CVAT with images and annotations (first time only)
-Depending on what you are doing, these might be needed
+To insert all the images and annoationas into CVAT, the following procedure must be followed:

+- Start mongodb service in `weed_annotations` (will start several services but the mongodb is the central one for this workflow), see `readme.md` in that repository.
+- Set similar `env.list` settings in `weed_training` as in `weed_annotations`.
+- Populate the new empty MongoDB with relevant data, see *Alternative 1* below.
-- Upload data to cvat once the cvat service is up (find docs in obdb_docs repo) with: `docker-compose -f docker-compose-upload-train-data-cvat.yml up` and `docker-compose -f docker-compose-upload-val_data-cvat.yml up`
+- Upload data to cvat (find docs in `obdb_docs` repo).
-- Set all tasks in cvat to status complete by running: `docker-compose -f docker-compose-set-all-cvat-tasks-to-complete.yml up` this is needed since the weed_annotations dashboard collects all annotations from tasks that are set in status complete and inserts them into MongoDB.

-### Load data into MongoDB
+#### Load data into MongoDB
 There are two ways to load annotations into MongoDB.

-*Alternative 1*: Load annotations into mongo with mongo interface.
-Install the MongoDB Database Tools by downloading from mongodb website and follow install instructions.
+*Alternative 1*: Load annotations into mongodb with mongoimport interface.
+Install the [MongoDB Database Tools](https://www.mongodb.com/docs/database-tools/installation/installation-linux/) by downloading from mongodb website and follow installation instructions.
 Find the mongodb json files in the artefacts folder downloaded from the OBDB site.
 To import data into MongoDB use (fill in your username, password and port):
 - Known bugs in the bitnami/mongodb: must initialize with port 27017 and do not change root user name!
 Otherwise it will not work...
 - https://www.mongodb.com/try/download/database-tools
 - For the annotation data: `mongoimport --username= --password= --host=localhost --port= --collection=annotation_data --db=annotations annotation_data.json`